Infineon digs deep to buy Cypress in US$10 billion deal

 It nudged up its long-term revenue forecast to 9per cent or more, lifted its main margin target by 2 percentage points to 19per cent and said its investment-to-sales ratio would decrease to 13 percent.

-Infineon's leverage ratio, measured as gross debt to earnings before interest, taxation, depreciation and amortisation (EBITDA) will exceed a target of two times before returning to that level in late 2022.
+Infineon's leverage ratio, measured as gross debt to earnings before interest, taxation, depreciation and amortization (EBITDA) will exceed a target of two times before returning to that level in late 2022.

 Still, Infineon expects to keep its investment grade credit rating after the deal, which Schneider said had been fully underwritten by banks Credit Suisse, J.P.
 Morgan and Bank of America Merrill Lynch.
 Cypress was advised by Morgan Stanley.